matthewglasenapp/hla_resolve/README.md

 Runtime depends heavily on input file size and available compute resources.
 Target capture data typically completes in **<15 minutes** using **6 CPUs and 20 GB RAM**.
 Runtime increases for high-coverage WGS datasets, as all reads must be mapped to the human reference genome prior to restricting downstream analysis to the HLA region on chromosome 6.

 Reference genome alignment is the rate-limiting step and is multithreaded, so increasing the thread count with `--threads` provides the largest runtime reduction, especially for high-coverage WGS inputs.
-The default is **6**, or the number of CPUs available if fewer, read from the Slurm allocation where there is one.
+The default number of threads is **6**, or the number of CPUs available if fewer, read from the Slurm allocation where there is one.
 Memory requirements rise with the thread count, so raise the job's memory alongside `--threads`. `--threads` sets the thread count for the tools HLA-Resolve calls directly.
 DeepVariant also parallelizes internally, so on a cluster its CPU use is bounded by the job allocation and not by this flag.

 ---